MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 To use communities connected to Microsoft 365 Groups in Viva Engage, make sure your Viva Engage network meets the following requirements:

-- You must [enforce Microsoft 365 identity](/yammer/configure-your-yammer-network/enforce-office-365-identity) for Yammer users.
+- You must [enforce Microsoft 365 identity](/yammer/configure-your-yammer-network/enforce-office-365-identity) for Viva Engage users.
 When you first enforce Microsoft 365 identity, there's a seven-day trial period, after which the **Status** of your  **Microsoft 365 Identity Enforcement** changes to **Committed**.

-- Since October 16, 2018, all Yammer networks must be in a 1:1 network configuration.
-This means that you have one Yammer network that's associated with one Office 365 tenant.
-For more information, see [FAQ: Consolidating multiple Yammer networks](/yammer/configure-your-yammer-network/faq-consolidate-multiple-yammer-networks).
+- Since October 16, 2018, all Viva Engage networks must be in a 1:1 network configuration.
+This means that you have one Viva Engage network that's associated with one Office 365 tenant.
+For more information, see [FAQ: Consolidating multiple Viva Engage networks](/yammer/configure-your-yammer-network/faq-consolidate-multiple-yammer-networks).

 >[!NOTE]
 > If you want to ensure that all of your communities are connected, align your network to Native Mode.
 To learn more, see [Overview of Native Mode](/yammer/configure-your-yammer-network/overview-native-mode).